Difficulty digesting fats (heartburn, diarrhea)

 - Avoid blue light emitting screens (electronics) for at least an hour before bedtime.

 - Stick to a schedule for going to bed and rising even on the weekends.
-This is especially important during transition.
+This is especially important during the transition.

 - Keep your room dark, quiet with or without white noise, and cool.